Breitling Reference Numbers: A Complete Guide

 Let’s take a Rolex example.
 Rather than saying ”Rolex Daytona White mother of pearl & diamonds”, you can simply say the reference number: 116503.

 In the same way, Breitling uses reference numbers to make it easier to identify specific watch models.
 Now, before we move on, it’s important that you know that there’s a difference between a watch’s serial number and reference number.
-The reference number is the same thing as model number, which simply refers to a specific model, however, the serial number is unique to each and every timepiece, to make it easier to identify it for different reasons, such as insurance and theft.
+The reference number is the same thing as the model number, which simply refers to a specific model, however, the serial number is unique to each and every timepiece, to make it easier to identify it for different reasons, such as insurance and theft.

-Over the years, Breitling’s reference number has changed slightly, and this means that there’s a bit of a disconnect between the modern and older watches if you are to look at the reference numbers which you’ll learn today.
+Over the years, Breitling’s reference number has changed slightly, and this means that there’s a bit of a disconnect between the modern and older watches if you are to look at the reference numbers you’ll learn today.

 The good news is that Breitling has used the same reference number system since 1991 which makes it a lot easier to follow the same reference structure and format when examining what these really mean.